by Alina Livneva6 Mar '19

 If you love it then buy it.
 The artwork you purchase may be with you or you may sell it shortly.
 Make sure you really love the artwork you buy.

 There is no ‘right’ way to collect art.
 Each individual has its own method of purchasing art, and it can vary.
-It may differ from buying in bulk or a piece once in a while, commissioning a favorite artist to create a work, etc.
+It may differ from contemporary art to modern art, from buying in bulk or a piece once in a while, commissioning a favorite artist to create a work, etc.

 Ask questions.
 You will get answers to whatever questions you may have.
 You have to be informed when purchasing an artwork.
 Questions about provenance, condition, artist information, and history are all aspects of the art piece and it is very important to its value.
 It will finally add to your enjoyment of the work.